 This webinar is intended for all professionals who work with children including Child Advocacy, CASA, Head Start, Family Support, Community Support, Caseworkers, GAL’s, and many more.
 Please note: This webinar is not an overview of our 18-month CPP Training.

 Speaker: Lindsey Ondrak, MA, LIMHP, LPC, Early Childhood Mental Health Outreach and Training Specialist, Nebraska Resource Project for Vulnerable Young Children (UNL-Center on Children, Families, and the Law)

 Lindsey Ondrak is a Licensed Independent Mental Health Practitioner and Licensed Professional Counselor providing outpatient treatment for children and their families with specialized training in trauma and attachment.
-Lindsey is trained in Child Parent Psychotherapy (CPP), Trauma Focused Attachment Therapy/Dyadic Developmental Psychotherapy (DDP), Theraplay (Level 1), Brainspotting, and Circle of Security Parenting (Facilitator).
+Lindsey is trained in Child Parent Psychotherapy (CPP), Parent-Child Interaction Therapy (PCIT), Trauma Focused Attachment Therapy/Dyadic Developmental Psychotherapy (DDP), Theraplay (Level 1), Brainspotting, Circle of Security Parenting (Facilitator) and Reflective Practice.
 In 2007, she received her Master of Arts in Community Counseling in Harrisonburg, VA.
 Prior to her current position, she worked with at risk teenage in residential treatment, has done in-home counseling, out-patient counseling, and has worked in a foster care agency.